The Time Tunnel: 2002 remake

-Reality changes due to the time storm

-There are some notable differences between the series world and the real world:

-Traffic lights use red for "go" and green for "stop" while yellow retains its meaning.

-There are 49 states in the United States.
-The title sequence shows New Jersey disappearing and the territory being divided between New York and Pennsylvania.

-The title sequence shows the Soviet Union winning the race to the moon as the American flag dissolves into the Soviet flag.

-The New York Yankees are now the Boston Yankees.

 2006 remake

-The SciFi Channel announced in 2005 it would create a new pilot for its 2006/07 season.
+The SciFi Channel announced in 2005 to create a new pilot for its 2006/07 season.
 Allen's wife, Sheila, and two producers of the 2002 FOX remake (Kevin Burns and Jon Jashni) began work on the new pilot.
 John Turman (Hulk) wrote the script.
 The series never went beyond a pilot script.

 Parodies

 A recurring sketch called Drunk In Time starred Alexei Sayle and Peter Capaldi as two men so inebriated that they weren't aware they were time travellers.
 Featuring a mock up of the original Project Tic-Toc set and animated Time Tunnel-style title sequence, the main characters are also called Doug and Tony.
 The six sketches featured in The All New Alexei Sayle Show in 1995.